CSS beveled corners, take 2: a Sass Mixin

 20px

-and top left being10px
+and top left being 10px

-, all bevels need to be the same amount (what you can do is to turn off each bevel)
+, all bevels need to be the same amount (what you can do is to turn off each bevel)This is the best and shortest of these, downside being it uses the CSS gradients, that are not super widely supported.
+This technique was invented by Lea Verou.

 The logic is thus:

-$background-color: #aaa, // Background color, default `#aaa`
+// Background color, default `#aaa

-$corner-top-left-bevel: 10px, // Top left corner bevel amount
+// Top left corner bevel amoun

-$corner-top-right-bevel: 10px, // Top right bevel amount bevel amount
+// Top right bevel amount bevel amoun

-$corner-bottom-right-bevel: 10px, // Bottom right corner bevel amount
+// Bottom right corner bevel amoun

 .module {